Professional Design for Books

 An author might not know the difference between professional design, layout and amateur work.
 But, many savvy book buyers do, or at the very least they see something that is not quite right when evaluating a book to buy.
 This is true of an individual buying a book, or a bookstore book buyer.

 With so many authors self-publishing these days; have the professional looking book.
 Please consider using Nancy and her team to design your book, and we routinely do high-end coffee table book design.

 Why use Star Print Brokers and Nancy Starkman for your book design?

-Nancy Starkman literally wrote the book!
+Nancy Starkman literally wrote the book om book design!
 You can buy it on Amazon or simply hire Nancy Starkman.
 See her personal book design website.
 Few schools teach design specifically for books, which prompted her to write a book on the subject.
 It is not a book about how to become proficient in InDesign, but instead is a compilation of many years of knowledge and training that is needed in order to design a professional looking book … even coffee table book design.

 A professional book design is about more than graphic design style.